Effective Date: January 23, 2020

 c.
 Customer Address Accuracy.
 Customer shall provide Vonage Business with the correct address at which Services will be provided.
 Vonage Business relies on the accuracy and completeness of such information to determine and invoice applicable taxes, fees, surcharges and assessments.
 If Customer does not provide a valid address, Customer will be responsible for any resulting taxes, fees, surcharges, assessments and penalties.

 d.
 Expedited Service Date.
-Customer may request an expedited Service Date and Vonage Business will notify Customer of any additional charges required to process the request for an expedited Service Date, which shall include, but not be limited to, any third party charges incurred by Vonage Business to expedite the Service (“Expedite Charges”).
+Customer may request in writing (email acceptable) an expedited Service Date and Vonage Business will notify Customer of any additional charges, if any, required to process the request for an expedited Service Date, which may include, but not be limited to, any third party charges incurred by Vonage Business to expedite the Service (“Expedite Charges”).
 If Vonage Business accepts the expedited Service Date request, Customer will be obligated to pay the agreed upon Expedite Charges as set forth on the Sales Order.
 Expedited Service Dates are provided on a reasonable efforts basis and are not guaranteed by Vonage Business.

 e.
-Credit Approval and Deposits.
+Credit Approval.
 Customer agrees to supply Vonage Business with the information necessary to verify Customer’s credit rating prior to providing Customer with access to the Services or Equipment.
 Vonage Business may also, during the Service Term of this Agreement, update its information regarding Customer’s credit rating without notice to or permission from Customer.
-Customer authorizes Vonage Business to make inquiries and to receive information about Customer’s credit experience from others, enter this information in Customer’s file, and disclose such information concerning Customer to appropriate third parties for reasonable business purposes.
-Vonage Business reserves the right any time during the Service Term, in its sole discretion, to refuse to provide Service based upon lack of Customer’s creditworthiness, or in the alternative to require a security deposit that will be returned to Customer, without interest thereon, upon the expiration or termination of this Agreement or other form of secure payment authorization, such as auto-payment.
-Customer authorizes Vonage Business to offset any amounts due to Vonage Business against the security deposit.
+Customer authorizes Vonage Business to make inquiries and to receive information about Customer's credit experience from others, enter this information in Customer's file, and disclose such information concerning Customer to appropriate third parties for reasonable business purposes.
+Vonage Business reserves the right any time during the Service Term, in its sole discretion, to require another form of secure payment authorization, such as auto-payment, in the event Customer’s account is habitually delinquent.

 g.
 Additional, Unrelated Charges.
 The Services may allow Customer to access the Internet, on-line services and other information.
 Customer acknowledges that Customer may incur charges while using the Service in addition to those billed by Vonage Business.
 For example, Customer may incur charges as a result of accessing certain on-line services or purchasing or subscribing to certain other offerings.
 Customer agrees that all such charges, including all applicable taxes, are the sole responsibility of Customer, and Customer covenants to timely pay all such charges.